writethedocs/www/docs/blog/write-the-docs-2018-stats.rst

 2018 was another wonderful year for Write the Docs, it marks our 6th year of existence.

-This post contains stats that mark our progress, so that we can look back and see how we've changed as a community.
+This post contains stats that show our progress, so that we can look back and see how we've changed as a community.

 This year I've removed a lot of the commentary except where it's useful for interpreting the numbers.